jentery/508v3/tabletop.md

 Prior to seminar, please:
 * Read Elizabeth W. Bruss, "The Games of Literature and Some Literary Games."
-* Draft a concept doc (~400 words, plus figures) for your prototype.
+* Draft and print a concept doc (~400 words, plus figures) for your prototype.
 It should explain your game, identify its genre, speak to the intended audience, provide a working feature list, and be informed by your -ism and primary text.

 During seminar, we will:
 * Discuss Bruss, "games of literature," and "literary games" (~30 minutes).